sg-crest A Singapore Government Agency Website

 For these cases, the court may direct parties to attend private mediation.
 Private mediation can be conducted at the Singapore Mediation Centre (SMC), the Law Society Mediation Scheme (LSMS) or an agreed private mediator chosen by the parties.

-Refer to Paragraph 11 of the FJC Practice Directions for more information.
+Refer to the following Practice Directions for more information:

 Resources